How To Become A Counselor

 In order to become a licensed counselor, one usually needs to have at least an undergraduate degree and a master's degree in counseling, as bachelor's degree programs may not be sufficient.
 Some counselors also complete doctoral programs.
 Counseling psychologists, who can treat mental health disorders and work in many different settings, must complete a master’s degree program in mental health counseling, counseling psychology, or clinical mental health counseling.

-Figure out your field of choice
+Figure out what type of counselor you want to become and your field of choice

 It's important to do research and find out the precise program criteria and certifications required as some degree programs have different names or descriptions that could not instantly imply how to become a psychotherapist.
 Counseling psychology, for instance, differs from marriage and family counseling, and counseling programs for forensic psychology, behavioral psychology, and other specific areas of psychology also diverge from a general degree in counseling.
 Rehabilitation counselors, substance abuse counseling, college counseling, and career counseling are still more options if you’re interested in becoming some form of counseling professional.
 However, clinical social workers usually fall into a different category altogether.